In this guide, you’ll learn:

 According to Deloitte’s Global Outsourcing Survey, 78% of organizations feel positive about their IT outsourcing relationship.

-In many fields that may be enough but not in software development.
-To create a successful digital product or service, or even a part of it, we need a lot more engagement and trust.
-We need partners who will throw us a challenge, maybe even question our whole concept, suggesting in return something that will actually work.
+To create a successful digital product or service, a lot more engagement and trust are required.
+You need partners who will throw you a challenge, maybe even question your whole concept, suggesting in return something that will actually work.

 Because you not only don’t want to end up in that 22% of unhappy ones.
 You want to be in 1% of those who conquered the markets after a perfect choice.